 This was not your ordinary sesshin.
 The schedule had three full time days and four more going to work each day.
 And in place of teisho, Rafe Martin told Jataka stories complete with background, commentary and discussion.
 The Jataka tales, stories of the Buddha’s past lives, opened up before us and we entered them.
 Read More . . .

-Sesshins or retreats are held almost every month either in Vermont or Costa Rica.
+Sesshins or retreats are held throughout the year in Vermont and Costa Rica.